Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Fishtail palm is a multi-stemmed tree with distinctive leaves

-The fishtail palm is a multi-stemmed plant identified by its unusual bipinnate leaves with leaflets in the shape of a fish’s tail fin.
-The clustered stems grow up to 40 ft.
-(12 m) tall with a spread of 10 ft.
+The fishtail palm is a medium-sized tree identified by its unusual, deep green bipinnate leaves resembling a fish’s tail fin.
+It grows as a multi-stemmed palm, reaching up to 40 ft.
+(12 m) in height with a spread of 10 ft.
 (3 m) wide.
-The fishtail palm has leaves measuring 10 ft.
-(3 m) long.
+The fishtail palm has long leaves measuring 10 ft.
+(3 m) in length.

-The clustering fishtail palm produces attractive creamy-white flowers in spring that look attractive among the glossy feathery green fronds.
-Then after blooming, the flowers give way to dark red to purplish poisonous fruits.
+In spring, the clustering fishtail palm produces attractive creamy-white flowers that complement its glossy feathery green fronds.
+After blooming, the flowers give way to dark red to purplish poisonous fruits.

-Florida palm tree identification: The easiest way to identify the fishtail palm is by observing its ruffled fronds.
-Each shiny green leaflet is a triangular shape with serrated margins that look like the tail of a fish.
+Florida palm tree identification: The fishtail palm is easily identified by its ruffled fronds.
+Each shiny green leaflet has a triangular shape with serrated margins resembling the tail of a fish

 Montgomery Palm (Veitchia arecina)